All hands on deck to pitch Amazon? How ’bout more than 1,200 hands

 Emanuel, Gov. Bruce Rauner and County Board President Toni Preckwinkle will serve as honorary vice chairs.
 There’s hardly a civic or religious leader or a big-name in business, finance, technology, education and the arts who is not included.

-“This unprecedented coalition brings together the public and private sectors . . . to speak with a powerful, unified voices that says Chicago is the ideal location for Amazon to build its new home and continue to grow for generations,” Emanuel said in a news release.
+“This unprecedented coalition brings together the public and private sectors . . . to speak with a powerful, unified voice that says Chicago is the ideal location for Amazon to build its new home and continue to grow for generations,” Emanuel said in a news release.

 Rauner has spent more than two years denigrating Chicago and campaigning for a turnaround agenda he didn’t get.